Platform Bed & Boxspring Guide

 Example of Correct Slat Designs

 These Berkeley suspension slats correctly incorporate the "third slat" beneath the top layer.
 These slats must be under the heavier parts of our body to provide adequate support.
+The rubber bushing system used allows the slats to pivot and help the mattress contour the body.
+These bushings also reduce the amount of give in the slats themselves, preventing them from becoming concave even under heavy loads.

 The slat spacing at the head and foot of the bed is still very tight, although the third slat is not required in these portions of the bed.
+Additional rubber bushings for the middle section of the base can be adjusted to provide more control over your weight distribution and help to correct potential posture issues.

 IKEA Platform Beds